FathihAkbar/fathih-data-portfolio/README.md

 ├── 15-marketing-uplift-modeling/
 ├── 16-financial-data-quality/
 ├── 17-financial-data-drift-monitoring/
+├── 18-customer-lifetime-value/
+├── 19-end-to-end-retail-etl-analytics/
+├── 20-market-basket-cross-sell/
 │
 └── README.md

 About This Portfolio

-This repository is continuously developed as a record of my learning and experimentation in data analysis, machine learning, data management, and data-driven problem solving.
+This repository is continuously developed as a record of my learning and experimentation in data analysis, machine learning, data management, data engineering, and data-driven problem solving.

 Each project is designed to strengthen both technical capabilities and the ability to translate analytical results into practical insights.
+Across the 20 projects, the portfolio moves from foundational analytics to predictive modeling, customer intelligence, data quality, data observability, ETL and warehousing, and actionable business intelligence.